15.1 Notice of Layoff

 15.5 Abolition of Position

-The provisions of Section 15 shall apply when an occupied position is abolished resulting in a classified employee losing status in his/her assigned class in his/her assigned department.
+The provisions of Section 15 shall apply when an occupied position is abolished resulting in a classified employee losing status in their assigned class in their assigned department.